Debugging Missing @key Fields in Apollo Federation v2

 Product: {

-// 'reference' contains the exact @key fields requested by the router
+// reference holds the exact @key fields the router extracted

 }